pengfei99/DataGovernance/README.md

 In the previous section, we have said we need to make decisions to ensure effective management of data.
 In general, we have five principle decision domains:
-- **Data Principles**: defines behaviors of all stakeholders of a dataset and establish the link between them.
+- **Data Principles**: `defines behaviors of all stakeholders of a dataset and establish the link between them`.
 For example, for a dataset, we define and assign role such as business owners and data professionals to people.
 We also define their responsibility.
 For instance, business users need to help provide information about data quality as well as its lifecycle, interpretability, and access.
 Based on this information, data professionals implement data quality control,